Ghost Rider (Johnny Blaze): Publication history

 Thomas, Marvel's editor-in-chief at the time, described the character's genesis:

 Friedrich on the above, in 2001:

 Ploog recalled, in a 2008 interview:

 Tony Isabella wrote a two-year story arc in which Blaze occasionally encountered an unnamed character referred to as "the Friend" who helped Blaze stay protected from Satan.
-Isabella said that with editorial approval he'd introduced the character, who "looked sort of like a hippie Jesus Christ and that's exactly who He was, though I never actually called Him that...."
+Isabella said that with editorial approval she had introduced the character, who "looked sort of like a hippie Jesus Christ and that's exactly who He was, though I never actually called Him that...."
 At the story arc's climax, Isabella had planned that Blaze "accepts Jesus Christ into his life.
 This gives him the strength to overcome Satan, though with more pyrotechnics than most of us can muster.
 He retains the Ghost Rider powers he had been given by Satan, but they are his to use as his new faith directs him."
 However, Isabella said, Jim Shooter, then an assistant editor, "took offense at my story.
 The issue was ready to go to the printer when he pulled it back and ripped it to pieces.
 He had some of the art redrawn and a lot of the copy rewritten to change the ending of a story two years in the making.
 'The Friend' was revealed to be, not Jesus, but a demon in disguise.
 To this day, I consider what he did to my story one of the three most arrogant and wrongheaded actions I've ever seen from an editor."
 In 2020, Shooter said he had been concerned that this "basically established the Marvel universe is a Christian universe" and could alienate some portion of the readership by suggesting "that all other religions are false."
 He said after consulting with editor Marv Wolfman, he made the changes.